-- Amendments to IAS 1 Classification of liabilities as current or non-current (effective for annual periods beginning on or after 1 January 2023). - Amendments to IAS 12 Deferred tax related to assets and liabilities arising from a single transaction (effective for annual periods beginning on or after 1 January 2023). - Amendments to IFRS 17 Transition option to insurers applying IFRS 17 (effective for annual periods beginning on or after 1 January 2023).
+- Amendments to IAS 1 Classification of liabilities as current or non-current (effective for annual periods beginning on or after 1 January 2023). - Amendments to IFRS 16 Leases: Lease Liability in a Sale and Leaseback (effective for annual periods beginning on or after 1 January 2024).